JoshStaff99/NetMatters-Website-AssessmentPHP/README.md

-# HTML & CSS Assessment
+# Netmatters PHP Mirror Assessment

-# Step 1
+# Step 1 - Clone the Repository
 Clone the repository to your local system.

-# Step 2
+# Step 2 - Set Up Your Local Enviroment
-Make sure you have the appropriate environment set up (e.g., Python, Node.js).
-Then install the necessary packages.

-# For Python
-pip install -r requirements.txt

-# For Node.js
-npm install
+Ensure you have a local web server environment with PHP and a database system such as MySQL or MariaDB.

+You can use tools like: XAMPP, MAMP, Laragon

-# Step 3
+# Step 3 - Composer
+Ensure Composer is installed globally on your system.
+Then run the following command in the project root: composer install

-Set Up Environment Variables
+# Step 4 - Set Up Enviroment Variables
+Create a .env file in the root directory of the project to configure your enviorment settings.

 # Example .env file
-# Server settings
+Server settings
 PORT=5000
 HOST=localhost

-# Database
+Database
 DB_HOST=localhost
 DB_PORT=5432
 DB_USER=your_db_user
 DB_PASS=your_db_password
 DB_NAME=your_db_name

-# API keys
+API keys
 SECRET_KEY=your_secret_key_here
 API_KEY=your_api_key_here

-# Step 4
+# Step 5 - Finished
 Then you should be good to go!